PZebarth/Python-Unsupervised-ML/README.md

 ## File Description

-The data that I will use has been provided by our partners at Bertelsmann Arvato Analytics. <br>
+The data that I will use has been provided by Bertelsmann Arvato Analytics. <br>

 >Identify_Customer_Segments.ipynb: analysis report <br>
 >Data_Dictionary.md: explains the data columns and variables within the columns fully <br>